 In Las Vegas the food is expensive so I tend to eat at the buffets.
 They cost roughly $20 and for that you can eat whatever you want!
 I personally love buffets because it means I can enjoy a bit of everything and I’m not stuck with one choice from the menu.
 The Buffet of Buffets pass is worth getting in Vegas as it gives you unlimited access to all the Caesars buffets for 24 hours.

 If you want to eat at nicer restaurants, try sites like Groupon or Living Social for deals.
 Sometimes cities have booklets with coupons in them; tear the coupons out and take them with you!
 Every little counts when it comes to eating out.
+You can also find some great deals and coupons with Don’t Pay Full.

 Eating out is a very social thing, so share!
 I love to share food with my friends so we split one or two things and it usually saves us a bit of money.
 I don’t have to deal with food envy either!